AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 1. In the same terminal we just opened, change directories to **infra/scripts**.

     ```bash
-    cd infra/scripts
+    cd ../infra/scripts
     ```

-1. Log in to the Azure CLI using the credentials provided to you in the lab VM environment.
+1. Log in to the Azure CLI by entering the following command in the terminal window.

     ```bash
     az login